Magnets, Force and Trust: Designing Invisible Structure

 Trust as a Design Outcome

-In this sense, force became a design material alongside Jesmonite, concrete and silicone.
+Force became a design material alongside Jesmonite, concrete and silicone.

 What This Stage Contributed

-• magnetic joins require structural clarity and restraint
+• magnetic joins demand structural restraint

-• alignment is as important as strength
+• alignment matters as much as strength

-• tolerance must be designed for, not hoped for
+• tolerance must be designed deliberately

-• trust is a measurable outcome
+• trust is measurable through repeated handling

 Looking Ahead